kumar-github/tutorial-resources/README.md

 info.env.application.encoding=UTF-8
 info.env.application.java.version=17
 ```
-*Note: Any property that starts with the *info* word will be automatically picked up.*
+*Note: Any property that starts with the word *info* will be automatically picked up and displayed under `info` endpoint.
+I have added the `env` key just to group them and it is not mandatory.*

 After adding the above properties, we can see the below response.